October 29, 2022

 “Some may dislike what I write,” I warned.

-Remain Proactively Aware and Responsive
+Remain Proactively Attentive and Responsive

 Too few of us questioned and insisted the United States end dishonest provocations that led to the Iraq war launched against international law and the opposition of hundreds of millions of us.
 Those in vehement opposition reportedly included the heads of 54 countries and both the National and the World Councils of Churches, the latter with 350 member churches.